-Chapter 9: OTHER OWNER-OCCUPIED HOUSING COSTS
+10. OTHER OWNER-OCCUPIER HOUSING COSTS

+10.1.
 The items discussed in previous chapters looked at items which are either in the HCIs or whose inclusion is timetabled.
-We now look in some detail at the difficult issue of Owner Occupier Housing Costs.
-It has been agreed that the payments approach will be used consistent with the general approach for HCIs.
-Currently the following items are included in the HCIs:
+We now look in some detail at the difficult issue of Owner Occupier Housing (OOH) Costs.
+This is a complex issue and to enable this part of the paper to focus on the key decisions, some supplementary information has been moved to Appendix A. We advise anyone who wishes to consider these issues in detail to examine the appendix.